 VIRELABS - CASE VR FLEETCARE Train Scanner

-Vire Labs and SICK developed a train scanner for rail traffic needs
+Vire Labs developed a train scanner for rail traffic needs

 In Helsinki, next-generation laser scanners are used in the maintenance of trains.
 Enormous volumes of data challenge product development in an unprecedented way.

 The Ilmala district of Helsinki is home to the largest rail yard in Finland.
 Its massive maintenance halls are used to maintain a majority of Finland’s long-distance train cars, as well as the Greater Helsinki commuter train fleet.

 Train maintenance consists largely of inspection – cars are thoroughly checked, but ultimately only a few parts are replaced or repaired.
 Indeed, VR FleetCare, the unit responsible for train maintenance, set out to automate the inspection of trains and, in cooperation with Finnish AI and IT developer Vire Labs, created a solution that combines sensors and artificial intelligence.

 The Train Scanner is a 6.6-metre-long pole at the Ilmala train yard.
 It contains three high-speed line cameras, a laser scanner, lights for the cameras, and Vire Labs technology.

 “Sensor technology, machine vision, and artificial intelligence applications are extremely useful for inspecting rail stock”, explains Vire Labs CEO Mikko Saari.